constellation-daq/Constellation/docs/protocols/cmdp.md

 * formatting message topics to allow identification of the message type as well as filtering, and
 * subscribing to specific message topics to reduce the number of transmitted messages and consequently the network load.

-This protocol defines two message types which differ in purpose and message syntax:
+This protocol defines three message types which differ in purpose and message syntax:

 * Log messages are intended for the distribution of informational logging messages from a CMDP host
 * Metrics data messages are intended for the distribution of machine-readable monitoring data from a CMDP host.
+* Notification messages are intended to communicate the available topics.

 Conforming implementations of this protocol SHOULD respect this specification, thus ensuring that applications can depend on predictable behavior.
 This specification is not transport specific, but not all behavior will be reproducible on all transports.